giapdong/localtunnel-server/README.md

 This repo is the server component.
 If you are just looking for the CLI localtunnel app, see (https://github.com/localtunnel/localtunnel).

 ## DEV
-NODE_ENV=development && node -r esm ./bin/server --port 12666
+NODE_ENV=development && node -r esm ./bin/server --port 12666 # Linux
+node ./bin/server --port 12666 #Windows

 ## overview ##